 2. Suffer Insomnia.

 I mean this one is beat into the dirt, but it’s definitely on this list.
 It’s the law.
-But like I’ve already said, anything that impairs with your judgement should be mixed with carrying a concealed handgun.
-It’s a trade-off; if you want to drink, don’t carry.
+But like I’ve already said, anything that impairs with your judgment should be mixed with carrying a concealed handgun.
+It’s a trade-off; if you want to drink, don’t be a concealed carrier.
 If you’re carrying, don’t drink.
 There’s the risk.
 But you shouldn’t risk your life or the life of others by drinking and assessing a situation incorrectly.